Did Black Vikings Exist? (or Black/African Equivalent)

 But two main types of Scandinavian have always been recognizable: the one tall of stature, fair or ruddy complexioned, light-haired, blue-eyed, long of face and skull; the other shorter, dark-complexioned, brown- or dark-haired, brown-eyed, broad-face and round of skull.”

-Given that excerpt, it should have been more than possible for black Vikings to have existed in the past but were probably quite rare because of the distance between the Scandinavian regions and Africa.
-That is why most Vikings of the past were more than likely to have fair and light skin.
+Given that excerpt, it should have been more than possible for black Vikings to have existed in the past, but were probably quite rare because of the distance between the Scandinavian regions and Africa.
+But there is yet another problem with this statement.

 Why Is Jarl Estrid Haakon Black In Vikings: Valhalla?